Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 sounds like new and fresh House.

-Dimitri From Paris, Sydenham & Ferrer, Mistura, RSL, Rasmus Faber, Sunburst Band and
+Sydenham & Ferrer, Mistura, RSL, Rasmus Faber, Sunburst Band

 There's also a Bonus CD-rom with some special Joey Negro re-edits and remixes, as well as an interview, a full Joey Negro